Last Updated on

 When you see a roundworm under a microscope, you’ll first notice the transparent epidermis.
 The worm’s body is long and slender and tapers towards the end.
 If you’re using a microscope with higher magnification, you’ll also be able to see a mouth part on the worm’s anterior end.
 Plus, you can see an intestine that runs through the body.
 Dissecting the roundworm will allow you to see the internal organs more clearly.

 Dissection means to cut something open to study it.
 In a scientific setting, dissection often refers to cutting an animal or plant open to study its internal parts.
 Dissections are performed both in classrooms and in research laboratories.

 Let’s take an earthworm to explain the process.
 If you want to see the internal organs of the earthworm clearly, you’ll have to dissect it before putting it under a microscope.
 You’ll need the following materials:

 First off, put the earthworm on the dissecting tray.
 Make sure its dorsal side is facing upward.
 The dorsal side is the side with the earthworm’s bumps.

 Now, take the forceps and grab the earthworm by its head.
 Pin the head to the tray with the dissecting pins.

 Next, use the knife or scissors to make a cut along the length of the earthworm’s body.
 Be careful not to cut too deeply.
 You just want to cut through the skin.

 Pull the epidermis (skin) apart using forceps so that you can see the earthworm’s body cavity.

 Now that you have your worm all prepped for observation, you can view it under a microscope.
-If you’ve dissected the worm properly, you’ll see the following organs:

 The level of detail and clarity you see in a worm under a microscope depends on the quality of your microscope and how expertly you use it.
 Here are some microscopy tips to get the best view of your specimen: